 Hit an Erne in pickleball

 How to hit an Erne in Pickleball?
-3 Convenient ways to hit
+3 Legal Hitting Ways

 How can you hit an Erne in Pickleball?